Bierinformatik/miRNAture/README.md

 ## Description

-Detection of miRNAs is a difficult problem.
-Due their small size limits the available information and current sensitive methods, such as: `blast`, `nhmmer`, or `cmsearch` are designed to increase sensitivity, but lead to an inevitable large number of false positives only detected by detailed analysis of specific features of typical miRNAs and/or conservation patterns in a structure-annotated multiple sequence alignments.
+Detection of microRNAs is a difficult problem.
+Despite miRNA precursors (80-100 nt) are often identified by sequence comparison, due their high conservation levels, their small mature transcriptional products (about 22 nt) challenge sensitive homology-search methods, such as: `blast`, `nhmmer`, or `cmsearch` due to an inevitable large number of false positives.
+Recognize with high confidence true miRNAs, through fast and efficient computational approaches, relies on detailed analysis of specific features from typical miRNAs and/or their conservation patterns in a structure-annotated multiple sequence alignments.

-The **miRNAture** pipeline implements a workflow specific to animal microRNAs that automatizes homology search and validation steps.
+The **miRNAture** pipeline implements a workflow specific to animal miRNAs that automatizes homology search and miRNA-specific validation steps.
-On the homology search it combines two modes: sequence-homology by `blast` or/and `nhmmer` using query sequences or hidden markov models (HMMs), and structural validation performed by the `INFERNAL` package, using covariance models (CMs).
-A merging step produces a final list of homology candidates.
-Over those candidates a _Mature annotation_ stage performs a correction of the position of mature sequences on the detected precursor and a structural evaluation in terms of minimum free energy (MFE), precursor length, folding and the evaluation of anchored family specific-multiple secondary alignment (using `MIRfix`).
-Final sanity checks are performed on the _Evaluation_ stage, that reviews all the last mature annotation process, filtering the invalid candidates at structure level and reporting valid candidates on GFF3/BED and fasta files together with a summarize file that provides overall information about detected miRNA candidates and families.
+On the homology search it combines two modes: sequence-homology by `blast` or/and `nhmmer` using query sequences or Hidden Markov Models (HMMs), and structural validation performed by the `INFERNAL` package, using pre-defined or user covariance models (CMs).
+In addition to standard homology-searches, **miRNAture** implements a merging step that produces a non-redundant list of homology candidates.
+Over those candidates a _Mature annotation_ stage (using `MIRfix`) performs a correction of the position of mature sequences on the detected precursor and an exhaustive structural evaluation in terms of: minimum free energy (MFE), precursor length and folding, and the creation of a *mature*-anchored family-specific multiple secondary alignment.
+Final sanity checks are performed on the _Evaluation_ stage, that reviews all the last precursor and mature annotation steps, filtering the invalid candidates at structure level and reporting valid candidates on GFF3/BED and fasta files together with a summarize file that provides overall information about detected miRNA candidates and families.

 ## Installation